xin-tsla/nullany/README.md

 ```

-Null AND Null = NUll
+Null AND Null = Null

 True AND Null = True
 False AND Null = False